 Giovanni Merlo (fl.c.1656–1696)

-Engraving on early laid paper (based on the characteristically uneven thickening around the chainlines) with a small margin around the platemark.
+Engraving on laid paper with a small margin around the platemark.

-Inscribed on plate within the image borderline: (lower right corner) “Gio Merlo”.
+Inscribed in plate within the image borderline: (lower right corner) “Gio.
+Merlo”

-I am selling this exceptionally strong engraving exemplifying the period style of Mannerism, for the total cost of AU$248 (currently US$156.27/EUR144.19/GBP125.99 at the time of this listing) including postage and handling to anywhere in the world (but not, of course, any import duties/taxes imposed by some countries).
+I am selling this exceptionally strong engraving in a near pristine condition exemplifying the period style of Mannerism, for the total cost of AU$248 (currently US$165.76/EUR149.98/GBP132.03 at the time of this listing) including postage and handling to anywhere in the world, but not (of course) any import duties/taxes imposed by some countries.

-If you are interested in purchasing this superb engraving showing St Chariton confessing to a crucifix in his final lavra (called Syriac Souka) that I understand is only accessible by ladders and features a flowing stream from a spring within the cave, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.
+If you are interested in purchasing this superb engraving showing the saint praying in the foreground and pumping water in the distance while an impish flying devil urinates on the saint’s dwelling and a bird flies away with his bread and water, please contact me (email@example.com) and I will send you a PayPal invoice to make the payment easy.